rook/rook/Documentation/Storage-Configuration/Ceph-CSI/ceph-csi-snapshot.md

     "classes" of storage they offer when provisioning a volume, VolumeSnapshotClass provides a way to describe the "classes" of storage when provisioning a volume snapshot.

-## Upgrade Snapshot API

-If your Kubernetes version is updated to a newer version of the snapshot API, follow the upgrade guide [here](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0#upgrade) to upgrade from v1alpha1 to v1beta1, or v1beta1 to v1.

 ## RBD Snapshots